SharePoint/sp-dev-docs/docs/general-development/how-to-customize-a-field-type-using-client-side-rendering.md

 1. Press the F5 key.

-    > **Note:**
+    > [!NOTE]
     > When you press F5, Visual Studio builds the solution, deploys the solution, and opens the SharePoint website where the solution is deployed.

 2. Create a custom list and add a new Favorite color field column.